yorkie-team/yorkie-js-sdk/README.md

 # generate proto messages and the service client stub classes
 npm run build:proto
 ```
+> Primary "source of truth" location of protobuf message is in [yorkie](https://github.com/yorkie-team/yorkie/tree/main/api).
+We manage the messages in the repository.

 ### Testing yorkie-js-sdk with Envoy, Yorkie and MongoDB.